odskee/SimpleKeybindProxy/README.md

 # Changes 23/01/2024
 Substantial changes have been made to the way SKP operates.
+Current Roadmap:
+* Keybind type file override - press type can be defined in the bind file (and supersedes the requested type)
+* Finish and Implement message chunks
+* Add "Monitor Game" command(s)
+* Elite Dangrous Controller - using journal and keypresses
+* DCS Controller - using DCS-BIOS
+* 'Keybind Processor' - GUI to set keypress for each declared bind name

 <br />

 # Simple Keybind Proxy
-A simple and light weight Key Press & command Proxy server - allowing you to locally make keyboard inputs from any remote device on your network that has a web browser.
-It starts a leight-weight web server accessible over local network, providing the requested landing Site(s).
-A landing site is a website that represents your inputs - it can look however you like, with any style of buttons, switches and sliders etc.  Paired with this is a keybind dictionary, which translates keybind names into the specific keyboard inputs for that action.
+A simple and light weight Key Press & command Proxy server - allowing you to locally make keyboard (and soon direct-to-game) inputs from any remote device on your network that has a web browser.
+It starts a leight-weight web server accessible over local network, providing requested landing Site(s).
+A landing site is a website that represents your inputs - it can look however you like, with any style of buttons, switches and sliders etc (a virtual button box).
+Paired with this is a keybind dictionary, which translates keybind names into the specific keyboard inputs for that action.
 Multiple landing site and keybind dictionaries can be created and used all at the same time, allowing multiple virtualised button boxes to be created.
 Landing sites may implement persistent connections and receive updates from game events and requested commands.

 <br />